BingU-CS457-CS557/thrift-tutorial/README.md

 Now we'll compile and run the client and servers.

 *NOTE: If you're using C++ or Java, you should know how to compile/build your program using "Makefile" and "make" commands.
 This is because in CS457/557, you're expected to provide a Makefile with all your C++/Java assignments which will compile your code and generate the executables.*

-*NOTE: We have small wrapper scripts, server.sh and client.sh to run the servers and clients.
-These scripts allow us to set the proper environment variables (in case of C++) and set the dependent jar library classpath (in case of Java) before running the program.*

 ___
 ### Python